 - Severe symptoms such as psychosis or seizures / epilepsy are more common in SLE, but up to 25% with MCTD experience milder symptoms including headache.
 Nerve pain in the form of "Trigeminus neuropathy"is reported.

 - ANA and anti-RNP Antibodies is typical.
-Rheumatoid factor (RF) is also common, but non-specific (also occurs in many other conditions and among healthy ones).
+Rheumatoid factor (RF) is also common but nonspecific (Also occurs in many other conditions and among healthy people).
 Low hemoglobin (anemia) is common (75%).
-Rapid drop in red blood cell count ("hemolysis") or low platelet count / platelet count (thrombocytopenia) is more typical of SLE.
-The immunoglobulin "gamma-globulin (IgG)" is often elevated.
-The blood drop response (SR) may be elevated even though CRP is low.
+Rapid decrease in red blood cell count ("hemolysis") or low platelet / platelet count (thrombocytopenia) is more typical of SLE.
+The immunoglobulin "gamma globulin (IgG)" is often elevated.
+The blood lowering reaction (SR) may be elevated even if CRP is low.

 The diagnosis is made by the occurrence of several typical symptoms

 - RNP antibody